-AUDIT COMMITTEE REPORT FOR THE YEAR ENDED DECEMBER 31, 2017
+AUDIT COMMITTEE REPORT FOR THE YEAR ENDED DECEMBER 31, 2018

 As part of our activities, we reviewed and discussed MYR Group's audited financial statements with management.
-Additionally, we received Crowe's and EY's written disclosures and letters dated March 7, 2018 and March 9, 2017, respectively, as required by the applicable requirements of the PCAOB, regarding the independent registered public accounting firms' communications with the Audit Committee concerning independence and have discussed with Crowe and EY their independence.
-We also reviewed and discussed with Crowe and EY the matters required to be discussed under Statement on Auditing Standards No. 61 (Communications with Audit Committees), as adopted by the PCAOB in Rule 3200T.
-Based upon this review and discussions referred to above, the Audit Committee recommended to the Board that the audited consolidated financial statements be included in our 2017 Form 10-K.
+Additionally, we received Crowe's written disclosures and letter dated March 6, 2019, as required by the applicable requirements of the PCAOB, regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence and have discussed with Crowe their independence.
+We also reviewed and discussed with Crowe the matters required to be discussed under Statement on Auditing Standards No. 61 (Communications with Audit Committees), as adopted by the PCAOB in Rule 3200T.
+Based upon this review and discussions referred to above, the Audit Committee recommended to the Board that the audited consolidated financial statements be included in our 2018 Form 10-K.